rsalmei/alive-progress/README.md

 ## Outputting messages

 While in an alive progress bar context, you have two ways to output messages:
-  - calling `bar('message')`, which sets/overwrites a situational message within the bar line, usually to display something about the phase the processing is in, or some hint about the items being processed;
+  - calling `bar(text='message')`, which sets/overwrites a situational message within the bar line, usually to display something about the phase the processing is in, or some hint about the items being processed;
   - calling `print('message')`, which prints an enriched message that includes the current position of the alive bar, thus leaving behind a log and continuing the bar below it.

 Both methods work the same in **definite**, **unknown** and **manual** modes, and always clear the line appropriately to remove any garbage of previous messages on screen. (_Click to see it in motion_)